wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-conference-call-with-python-dr.md

 Confirm your purchase and make a note of the number that you bought.

-<h2 id="create-a-nexmo-voice-api-application">Create a Vonage Voice API Application</h2>
+<h2 id="create-a-vonage-voice-api-application">Create a Vonage Voice API Application</h2>

 You now need to create a Vonage Voice API Application.
 An application in this context is not the same as the application you have just written the code for.
 Instead, it is a container for the configuration and security information you need to use the Voice API.